KELVI23/employee-status-dashboard/README.md

 ![Screenshot of Employee Status Dashboard](Screenshot.png)

-## Demo
+## Demo video
+Click the image to watch the video on YouTube.
 [![Watch the demo](https://img.youtube.com/vi/qaVujcHjTYE/maxresdefault.jpg)](https://youtu.be/qaVujcHjTYE)

-Click the image to watch the video on YouTube.

 ---